iontodirel/libaprsroute/README.md

 assert(s.text == "N0CALL");
 ```

-Other examples can be found in the tests directory.
+Other examples can be found in the `tests` and `examples` directories.

 ## Features